 How to Get Started

-- After completing your general profile, make sure to fill out the application for North Seattle College Emergency Financial Grants.
+- Fill out the North Seattle College Emergency Financial Grants online.

-Students who receive Emergency Assistance Funding are required to meet with a United Way Benefits Hub coach or Workforce Education Navigator to receive information and referrals for income support and services.
+Students who receive Emergency Assistance Funding are referred to meet with a Program Specialist, United Way Benefits Hub coach or Workforce Education Navigator to receive information and referrals for income support and services.

 Students are required to complete the Student Follow-up Survey.